IDS NION 3D Time of Flight camera | 1.2 MP Industrial ToF for Robotics and Automation

 Homogeneous thickness laser line

 Using special optics, the XCS series projects a laser line of homogeneous thickness across the target surface.
-AT – Automation Technology uses Field Curvature Correction (FCC) to create the uniform projection, overcoming the so-called line “bow” effect.
+AT Sensors uses Field Curvature Correction (FCC) to create the uniform projection, overcoming the so-called line “bow” effect.
 This enables precise scanning of even small structures – regardless of whether such features are in the middle or edge of the laser line.
 What’s the benefit for the customer?
 It enables applications with high repeatability and accuracy – such as for ball grid arrays (BGAs), pin grid arrays (PGAs), and surface mount devices (SMDs).

 Clean Beam Technology